-The Pro-rata Award Based Wage Structure in this agreement is the basis for the provision of minimum rates of pay and is determined by a comparison of individual competencies (skills) contained in SCHEDULE "B" Skills Matrix/Job Models, and the skills required by an employee covered by an award relevant to the type of work undertaken.

-This structure is the first stage of a three-step wages continuum towards open and/or self-employment.
+The Pro-rata Award Based Wage Structure in this agreement is the basis for the provision of minimum rates of pay.
+This structure is the first stage of a three-step wages continuum towards open employment.
 The three stages are:

-Pro-rata Award Based Wages (Working in Business Services)

-Supported Wage System (SWS) (Working with host employers)

-Award Wages (Open and/or self employment)
+- Pro-rata Award Based Wages (Working in Business Services) - Supported Wage System (SWS) (Working with host employers) - Award Wages (Open employment)